Kuper007/Kuper007/README.md

 ### Latest projects

-- Cassandra — the future of finance, a tool that's going to be used by top CEOs in the world.
-(WIP)
+- [Olivia](https://www.oliviahealth.ai/) - a healthcare mobile & web application, created to support patients in keeping their medical data accessible & secured and analyzing their records using AI.

-- [SparrowInvest](https://www.joinsparrow.co/) — a secure platform and community for women to build and share long-term wealth using Bitcoin.
+- SparrowInvest — a secure platform and community for women to build and share long-term wealth using Bitcoin.
 It was created to ultimately close the gender investment gap.

 - [Uptick](https://uptick.co/) - a platform that brings together all your crypto investments into one powerful dashboard application, that allows you to analyze & optimize your crypto portfolio.